segmentio/segment-docs/src/connections/destinations/catalog/perkville/index.md

 });
 ```

+> warning "Important"
-**Important**: You should only send the track events you need to Perkville.
-You may use [Segment Destination Filters](/docs/connections/destinations/destination-filters/) to prevent unwated events being sent to Perkville.
-You must whitelist the names of the events you need in your Segment UI settings for Perkville.
-We will only send those events to Perkville for you, and throw an error if the event is not whitelisted.
+> You should only send the track events you need to Perkville.
+You may use [Segment Destination Filters](/docs/connections/destinations/destination-filters/) to prevent unwanted events being sent to Perkville.
+You must allowlist the names of the events you need in the Perkville destination settings in the Segment App.
+Segment sends those events to Perkville for you, and returns an error if the event is not allowlisted.

 #### Required Values